 Two riverbeds formed.
 Falls formed at the place where these two rivers met.
 As water fell into the rivers, it weathered away rock on the bottom.
 The upper layers crumbled.
 Today, the falls look like a staircase.

 Water is just part of the beauty of the falls.
 This place is also home to many species.
 Plants.
 Mammals.
 Birds.
 Reptiles.
 Amphibians.
 Some species are found nowhere else in the world.

 black capuchin monkey

 Beware of the coatis!
 They can bite your hand when they try to grab your food.

-I saw tall palm trees and rosewoods.
-Papaya fruit hung from small trees.
+As I walked through the rainforest, I saw tall palm trees and even taller rosewoods.
+I saw fruit hanging from small trees.

-Blue morpho butterflies fluttered through the air.
+Butterflies fluttered through the air.
 I also saw a toucan in flight and monkeys in the trees.
 I got a good view of a young caiman.
 And coatis seemed to be everywhere!
+They look like raccoons.
 I kept an eye out for jaguars.
 They live here, too.